- 1. You must have reached preservation age.

 1. You must have reached preservation age.

-If you have reached your preservation age (that is, the minimum age that you can access your super — at least 55 years of age, and increasing to 56 years from 1 July 2015), you can start a transition-to-retirement pension (TRIP) and continue to work, and continue making super contributions.
-If you were born before 1 July 1960, your preservation age is 55, that is you turn 55 before 1 July 2015.
+If you have reached your preservation age (that is, the minimum age that you can access your super — at least 55 years of age, and now increased to 56 years and older since1 July 2015), you can start a transition-to-retirement pension (TRIP) and continue to work, and continue making super contributions.
+If you were born before 1 July 1960, your preservation age is 55, that is, you turn 55 before 1 July 2015.
 If you were born after June 1964, then your preservation age is 60 (see table below).

 |Date of birth||Preservation age|

 |1 July 1960 – 30 June 1961||56|

 |1 July 1961 – 30 June 1962||57|